 - Periodic inspection of the boarding arrangement, especially the pilot ladder should be an ongoing process and should be inculcated into the planned maintenance system onboard ships

-- Each pilot ladder, accommodation ladder and its associated equipments should be properly checked and stowed after every use.
+- Each pilot ladder, accommodation ladder and its associated equipment should be properly checked and stowed after every use.

 - Ropes should also be checked for any kind of deterioration.